Zaela24/TappyPathogen/README.md

 # Tappy Pathogen

+## Privacy Policy

+This app currently does not collect any personal information.

+## About

 This is a short project I did in Unity while following with [Renaissance Coders' YoutTube tutorial](https://www.youtube.com/watch?v=A-GkNM8M5p8&t=1120s)

 Feel free to download the finished version [on Google Play](https://play.google.com/store/apps/details?id=com.zaelaapps.TappyPathogen)